llvm/llvm-project/llvm/docs/Contributing.rst

   the git integration can be run from ``clang/tools/clang-format/git-clang-format``.

-The LLVM project is migrating to GitHub Pull Requests as its review process.
+The LLVM project has migrated to GitHub Pull Requests as its review process.
 We still have an active :ref:`Phabricator <phabricator-reviews>` instance for the duration of the migration.
 If you want to contribute to LLVM now, please use GitHub.
 For more information about the workflow of using GitHub